Neurologism/Backmind/README.md

 # Backmind
-The backend repo for brainet utilizing nodejs, express, typescript, mongodb and pm2 for production.
+The backend repo for brainet utilizing nodejs, express, typescript and mongodb.

 ## Installation